Reidenbach Old Order Mennonites: Customs and belief

 Another evidence of the strong connection of keeping rules and having therefore a better hope for salvation is the handling of people who disobey.
 After admonishings, successless demandings of confessions they are expelled with the words: You are "dem Teufel übergeben zum Verderben deines Fleisches" ("giving over to the devil" (´s side, the world, led by the devil, under control of the devil) for the spoilage of the flesh).
-The sinner is outcasted figuratively and now outside of God's flock, he shall repent, accept his wrongdoings and there is hope he will obey in future to all these rules and come back and kneel down.
+The sinner is outcast figuratively and now outside of God's flock, he shall repent, accept his wrongdoings and there is hope he will obey in future to all these rules and come back and kneel down.
 This way of expulsion is defined as according to God's will.
 Being expelled means if staying unrepentable being outside of any hope for salvation, as the church can loose and bind on God's behalf on earth, which will also being accepted in heaven.
 There is biblical reference for this dealing.

 Reidenbach Ordnungen (set of church rules) do not allow cars, rubber wheels on buggies, tractors for fieldwork, TV, radio, telephones and electricity from public lines.

 Pennsylvania German is the language used at home and with other Old Orders, children go to parochial schools and dress is a very conservative form of plain dress at least among the conservative groups.
 Their Ordnung is more conservative than that of mainstream horse and buggy Old Order Mennonites ("Wenger" and Ontario) but less conservative than the Ordnung of the "Pikers".

 All these Ordnung rules serve several issues: keeping a group together, increasing Gemeinschaft, keeping outside influence out, staying faithful to old ways and theology, preventing modern thinking entering (rules of women, in sexual matters, in doctrinal matters, in scientific matters..)

 Due to the many split of Reidenbach Mennonites, their Ordnungen differ somewhat nowadays and have gone different ways: The Ordnung of the Amos Martin group is somewhat relaxed for business men in regard of cell phone ownership and use, it is expected from them to donate more for paying hospital bills because having this privilege.
 Telephone became allowed for farmers in booths some yards from the houses too.

 Also in clothes styles there is a growing difference, while the Daniel Hoover group looks rather like Pikers with unicolor shirts and some families emphasize getting more simple in lifestyle, the Amos Martin people, especially among the young are influenced by Cowboy fashion trends (boots, hats upfolded).
 Even in head coverings differences are now more visible.
 Formerly it was quoted the Wenger Mennonites were covering ears completely, Reidenbach Mennonites just covered half of the ear.
 This cannot be said anymore for the conservatives of the John Martin side.
 The coverings of the Daniel M. Hoover group are of heavier material, look like linen.

 While the mother group of all Reidenbach Mennonites the Groffdale Conference Mennonites is quoted as liberal, 35ers have such a tendency in life areas not expected, like having rather racing bikes (just among the Amos Martin side seen) then normal types.